selfboot/ai_gallery/src/app/[lang]/games/minesweeper/en.md

 1. **Left-clicking is the most basic operation**.
 When you left-click an unrevealed square, it gets revealed.
 If it's safe, it shows a number or blank; if it's a mine, the game ends. **When you click a blank square (with no mines in its 8 surrounding squares), the game automatically reveals the surrounding safe area**.
 2. **Right-clicking is used to flag mines**.
 When you deduce that a square contains a mine, you can right-click to place a flag on it.
 Right-clicking again removes the flag.
 While flagging doesn't directly affect gameplay, it helps you track identified mine locations and prevent accidental clicks.
 The number of flags affects the remaining mine count displayed in the top left.
 3. Double-clicking is an advanced operation that can greatly improve gameplay efficiency.
 When you double-click on a revealed number, if the number of flagged mines around it equals that number, the game automatically reveals all unflagged surrounding squares.
 This operation lets you reveal multiple squares you're confident are safe at once.
 However, **if your flagging was incorrect, you might trigger multiple mines at once**, so use this feature carefully.

+If you have any new suggestions for Minesweeper gameplay, feel free to leave a comment～